 Anadarko Petroleum Corp.
 (APC:US), the second-largest U.S. independent oil and natural-gas producer by market value, reported a third-quarter profit as sales volumes topped the company’s July forecast.

 Net income was $121 million, or 24 cents a share, The Woodlands, Texas-based company said in a statement today.
 That compares with a net loss of $3.05 billion, or $6.12 a share, in the year-earlier quarter because of costs from a Gulf of Mexico oil spill.

-Excluding losses from energy contracts and other one-time items, per-share profit was 9 cents more than the 75-cent average (APC) of 31 analysts’ estimates compiled by Bloomberg.
+Excluding losses from energy contracts and other one-time items, per-share profit was 9 cents more than the 75-cent average (APC:US) of 31 analysts’ estimates compiled by Bloomberg.
 Third- quarter sales volumes rose 12 percent from a year earlier to the equivalent of 739,000 barrels of oil a day.
 On July 30, Anadarko said it expected daily sales for the third quarter to be 707,000 to 728,000 barrels of oil equivalent.

 Anadarko is tapping onshore U.S. formations, such as in Colorado and Texas, to help boost production of liquids including oil.
 It’s also exploring in the Gulf of Mexico and off the coast of Africa.

 The company boosted the midpoint of its full-year forecast by 3 million barrels, with a new range of 265 million to 267 million barrels.
 Revenue climbed 4.2 percent from a year earlier to $3.33 billion in the third quarter.

 The quarter was helped by the company’s Wattenberg horizontal program in Colorado and Eagle Ford Shale in Texas, which accounted for an increase of more than 800,000 barrels of liquids sales compared with the second quarter.